cockroachdb/docs/cockroachcloud/export-logs.md

 ---
-title: Export Logs From a CockroachDB Dedicated Cluster
+title: Export Logs From a CockroachDB dedicated Cluster
-summary: Export Logs From a CockroachDB Dedicated Cluster
+summary: Export Logs From a CockroachDB dedicated Cluster
 toc: true
 docs_area: manage
 ---

 {{ site.data.products.dedicated }} users can use the [Cloud API](cloud-api.html) to configure log export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
 Once the export is configured, logs will flow from all nodes in all regions of your {{ site.data.products.dedicated }} cluster to your chosen cloud log sink.

+{{site.data.alerts.callout_danger}}
 The {{ site.data.products.dedicated }} log export feature is only available on clusters created after August 11, 2022 (AWS) or September 9, 2022 (GCP).
+{{site.data.alerts.end}}

 {% include feature-phases/preview-opt-in.md %}